-The MSc International Aviation Regulation and Law is aimed at those with an interest in the regulatory and legal environment surrounding aviation organisations, who wish to develop their knowledge.
-It is suitable for those currently employed within the industry, or graduates in subjects such as business, aviation or economics who wish to specialise and develop expertise in the field of aviation and regulation and law.
+The global Aviation industry is heavily controlled by a complex series of local, national, regional and international regulations and laws.
+This course aims to equip students with an expertise and critical understanding of Aviation regulation and law.
+It is suitable for those currently employed within the industry, or graduates in subjects such as business, aviation or economics who wish to specialise and develop expertise in the field of aviation business, regulation and law.

 What will this course cover?